Robbie Avila: Saint Louis

 On April 20, 2024, Avila announced his decision to transfer to Saint Louis, following his former Sycamores head coach Josh Schertz.

-On November 4, 2024, Avila was helped off the court during his team's season opener against Santa Clara University due to a right ankle injury.
+On November 4, 2024, Avila was helped off the court late in his team's season-opening 85-78 loss to Santa Clara University, due to a right ankle injury.
 He drove to the rim and jumped to pass the ball but landed awkwardly and twisted his ankle.

+Professional career

+After going undrafted in the 2026 NBA draft, Avila signed an Exhibit 10 contract with the Los Angeles Lakers on June 25, 2026.

 Personal life

 Due to similarities in the playstyles of Denver Nuggets center Nikola Jokić, Avila has been nicknamed the "College Jokić".
-He has also been nicknamed "Cream Abdul-Jabbar", after Kareem Abdul-Jabbar (bestowed by Kentucky Wildcats talk radio host Matt Jones), "Larry Nerd", "Larry Blurred", "Steph Blurry", “Milk Chamberlain”,and "Rob Wave" by fans, teammates, and users on Twitter, due to wearing protective goggles.
+Furthermore, Kentucky Wildcats talk radio host Matt Jones gave Avila the nickname "Cream Abdul-Jabbar".
+Avila's other nicknames include "Larry Nerd", "Larry Blurred", "Steph Blurry", "Milk Chamberlain", "Kevin Duranch", "Shaquille Oatmeal", "Kevin McPale", "Rob Wave", "Nikola Yogurt", and "Charles Barley".
+These nicknames were bestowed to Avila by fans, teammates, and users on Twitter, due to Avila being white and wearing protective goggles.

 Avila is of Mexican descent through his father.